 When Visits are funded by a Medicaid-type Funder, the billing process in AlayaCare follows different steps.
-This article provides an overview of the Medicaid billing process:
+This article provides an overview of the Electronic Billing process:

 - Creating Medicaid-type Funders and Bill Codes

 - Viewing Funders' Claims in the Electronic Billing Summary